Alcohol

 What are the Risks to Youth?

-There is no “responsible use” of alcohol by minors.
-Not only does allowing minors to consume alcohol send a message that some laws are meant to be broken, but adolescent drinking may bring about a host of dangers and lifelong ramifications, especially considering that young adults are the most likely to binge drink.
+We have to be clear here: There is no “responsible use” of alcohol by minors.
+Not only does allowing minors to consume alcohol send a message that some laws are meant to be broken, but adolescent drinking may bring about a host of dangers and lifelong ramifications, including addiction, especially considering that youth and young adults are the most likely to binge drink.
+As adults and parents, it’s our responsibility to protect our kids and teens from things that are harmful to them, and alcohol is harmful to their growing brains and bodies.

 Underage Drinking Harms the Developing Brain